Skip to main content

 Honest services fraud typically requires at least three people:

-The person who accepts the bribe owes some sort of duty to the third person and is typically an employee or an elected official.
+The person who accepts the bribe owes a duty to the third person, typically an employee or elected official.
+This duty can be a “fiduciary duty."
 In the college scandal case, coaches owed a duty to their universities to find the best athletes for the school.
 They violated that duty by accepting bribes to promote students with no history of athletic ability.

-As an example, Yale University coach Rudolph Meredith pled guilty to a violation of honest services wire fraud.
-He was charged with devising a scheme to obtain money and property by fraudulently contriving admission to Yale University through bribes and kickbacks, thereby depriving Yale of its right to his honest services.
+For example, Yale University women's soccer coach Rudolph Meredith pleaded guilty to violating honest services wire fraud.
+He was charged with devising a scheme to get money and property by fraudulently contriving admission to Yale through bribes and kickbacks, depriving Yale of its right to his honest services.

 Honest Services Fraud Through the Eyes of the Supreme Court

 The interpretation of the honest services fraud statute had its birth in the Supreme Court case McNally v.
 United States.
 That case held that honest services fraud applied only to tangible property.
-However, Congress disagreed with that interpretation and changed the statute to specifically include "intangible property."
+But Congress disagreed with that interpretation and changed the statute to include intangible property specifically.

 After McNally, prosecutors increased their use of honest services fraud.
-This new emphasis alarmed Supreme Court Justice Anthony Scalia.
+This new emphasis alarmed Supreme Court Justice Antonin Scalia.
 In Sorich v.
-United States, Scalia gave a scorching rebuke of the statute for its vagueness and expansive scope.
-He cited numerous examples such as the case where students schemed with a professor to turn in a plagiarized paper.
-Scalia believed that the court should tackle the scope and the meaning of the statute and reign in its abuses.
+United States, Scalia rebuked the statute for its vagueness and expansive scope.
+He cited several examples, such as a case where students schemed with a professor to turn in a plagiarized paper.
+Scalia believed that the court should tackle the statute's scope and meaning and reign in its abuses.

-Finally, the Supreme Court, in Skilling v.
-United States, took the honest services statute head on.
+Finally, in Skilling v.
+United States, the Supreme Court took the honest services statute head-on.
 The holding in the Skilling case anchored the statute's meaning to the pre-McNally cases.
-In those cases, a violation of the honest services act required a bribe or kickback.
-While John Skilling, as the CEO of Enron, perpetuated a broad fraudulent scheme on shareholders and the public, he was found not guilty of violating the honest services fraud statute, because his fraudulent scheme didn't involve bribes or kickbacks.
+Violating the honest services act required a bribe or kickback in those cases.
+John Skilling, the CEO of Enron, perpetuated a broad fraudulent scheme on shareholders and the public.
+He was found not guilty of violating the honest services fraud statute because his fraudulent scheme didn't involve bribes or kickbacks.

 Elements and Defenses to Honest Services Fraud

-Examples of this would include an elected official violating his duty to his voters by accepting a bribe to vote a certain way.
-As an example, Jack Abramoff corruptly provided campaign contributions, trips, meals, and entertainment to public officials in exchange for influence.
+Examples include an elected official violating his duty to voters by accepting a bribe to vote a certain way.
+For example, former lobbyist Jack Abramoff corruptly provided campaign contributions, trips, meals, and entertainment to public officials in exchange for influence.

-Another example is where California doctors were charged with accepting illegal kickbacks to refer patients to specific hospitals for spinal surgeries, thereby defrauding the California workers compensation system.
+Another example is when California doctors were charged with accepting illegal kickbacks to refer patients to specific hospitals for spinal surgeries, defrauding the California workers' compensation system.

 Penalties for Honest Services Fraud